Building a Kea testbed with NETCONF

 get-schema --model kea-dhcp6-server

-Replace current running datastore:
+Replace the current running datastore:

 edit-config --target running --defop=replace --config=kea.xml